SirAnthony/cppdelaunay/README.md

 Because opensource, that's why.

-TODO: It is too slow, std makes it's work well.
+TODO: It is too slow, std makes its work well.